Overview

 will build an ip-level graph to resolve the entire ip-level dependency tree and store this information in the lockfile. -

-Although not explicitly tracked by Orbit, a Profile is a collection of Targets, Settings, and Protocols.
+Users customize their experience with Orbit using Configurations, which collections of Targets, Settings, and Protocols.
 All of these items are defined in an Orbit configuration file, called

 config.toml